 Improving your grow-game doesn’t always have to be expensive, or difficult to learn.
 Our greatest growing successes are often the culmination of many small efforts and tweaks rather than one grandiose slam-dunk.

-[highlight ] 8 [/highlight] Avoid interrupting the dark cycle, especially in the bloom phase.
+week of flowering. [highlight ] 7 [/highlight] When you are a grower, avoiding disaster is as much a mark of success as any.
+If you have waterlines that are pressurized in the grow room, for example city or well pump pressure; make sure that you use reinforced hosing that will not burst when unattended.
+You could wind up coming back to a huge problem if you don’t. [highlight ] 8 [/highlight] Avoid interrupting the dark cycle, especially in the bloom phase.
 If you don’t you can wind up with confused plants that produce poorly or that go straight to seed.
 When entering the room during the dark cycle is a must, only green LED lighting is recommended.
 It will help you see your way around without seriously interrupting your plants’ rest.
 Make sure you don’t see any light leaks when you stand in the room during the dark phase.

 [alert type=white ]This indoor growing tips article is reprinted from Garden Culture Magazine, Issue 1.
 It was written by Erik Biska under the title, “Things That Make You A Better Grower”[/alert]